dawit2123/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Shell, I/O Redirections and filters that contains many projecgts and files about shell, I/O Redirections and Filters.
+Shell, I/O Redirections and filters that contains many projecgts and files about shell, I/O Redirections and Filters, enjoy it.